trajano/coding-standards/src/site/markdown/java-code-style.md

 easier by leaving the formatting and sort order out of the hands of the developers.

-This approach was chosen over [Jalopy][6] which would've been more ideal had it not been for lack of development on the [Jalopy][6] project.
+[m2e-codestyle-maven-plugin][5] will also reformat the code using the formatting rules only (i.e. cleanup rules are not executed) during builds to ensure that formatting is consistent much like [Jalopy][6] would have done.
+[Jalopy][6] would've been more ideal had it not been for lack of development on the [Jalopy][6] project.

+These rules are codified as XMLs that can be imported into Eclipse as-is.

 ### Cleanup rules